theolvq/learning-projects/readme.md

 ## JS pseudo code

+Event listeners:

+1. On numbers to get the operands
+2. On operators to add them to the operation
+3. On equal to get the result
+4. On AC to clear everything
+5. On DEL to delete one digit on the operand

+Functions:

-1. build functions for each math operators :
+1. functions for each math operators :
    i. add
    ii. subtract
    iii. multiply
    iv. divide
-2. build function for operation with two operands
+   => After thought, a simple switch statement might be easier?
-3. build functions to populate the display every time a button is clicked, keystroke would be nice too.
-Don't forget to store the value of each button
+2. build functions to populate the display every time a button is clicked
-4. add another function to display the result
+3. add another function to display the result

 ## HTML/CSS to do

 1. create a calculator with:
     - display,
     - buttons for digits,
     - all operators (including equal)

-### Thoughts

-would using an array to store digits be a good idea? if yes how could operatorsbe store? when should we send to the array?